mcquaas/object-detection-gpt/README.md

 - **YOLOv3 Integration**: Uses the YOLOv3 model for accurate object detection.
 - **Gradio Interface**: Provides an easy-to-use web interface to display detection results.
 - **Real-Time Webcam Support**: Processes video input from a webcam and displays detection results live.
+- **GPT-Assisted Analysis**: Enhances object detection with contextual insights and analysis using GPT.

 ## Requirements